Three Mile Island Nuclear Accident and Its Impact on U.S. Energy

 On the other hand, several documents allege that there was damage.
 They claim that the government is not being completely honest.
 For example:

-- Three Mile Island: The People's Testament, a book based on interviews with 250 “Three Mile Island: The People's Testament,” a book based on interviews with 250 residents, says that many people reported diseases that were consistent with exposure to nuclear radiation contamination.
+- "Three Mile Island: The People's Testament", a book based on interviews with 250 residents, says that many people reported diseases that were consistent with exposure to nuclear radiation contamination.
 Another book, “The People of Three Mile Island,” documented similar reports.

 - A local survey of 450 residents in the area found nine cancer deaths between 1980 and 1984.
 That's more than seven times above normal.

 - Hundreds of lawsuits were settled out-of-court.
 Millions of dollars compensated parents of children born with birth defects in the area.

 A 2009 article, “Startling Revelations About the Three Mile Island Nuclear Disaster,” reveals many contradictions to the government’s claim that the Three Mile Island tragedy did not pose any public threat.

 Construction of new nuclear plants was halted for 30 years after the accident.
 Today, there are 99 reactors in use today, supplying 20 percent of the nation's electricity.
 The Department of Energy supports more nuclear plants as a way to decrease U.S. reliance on foreign oil and to cut greenhouse gas emissions.

 In 2007, companies once again started applying to the U.S. Nuclear Regulatory Commission to build new plants.
 Since then, five have begun construction, and 12 more companies are looking into it.
 It takes about nine years for the whole process, including four years of construction.